JolliestJames/brewtiful/README.md

-# Brewtiful
+# edu.osucascades.brewtiful

 An application concerning any and all things beer-related (we hope).
+Make sure you're using ruby 2.5 and rails 5.
 Clone the repo and then:

 ## Install dependencies